Scottish Heavy Athletics

 (Thanks to Bruce Locken)

-These guys focus on the northern half of the state and run the athletics for Woodland
+These guys focus on the northern half of the state and run the athletics for the Woodland Games

 Northern California